sequenzia/sequenzia-ai/README.md

 ## Content Blocks

-The AI can generate four types of interactive content:
+The AI can generate five types of interactive content:

 | Block | Description | Use Cases |
 |-------|-------------|-----------|